binaryage/firequery/index.md

 The best way is to **[install the addon][download]** from [addons.mozilla.org](http://addons.mozilla.org) or you can go wild and build this on your own.

+After you restart Firefox, you can visit [FireQuery test page][testpage] to make sure all is working correctly.

 ### Security

 <span style="color: #a00">This extension may be insecure!</span>